julz/eventing-camel/DEVELOPMENT.md

   run [`./hack/update-codegen.sh`](./hack/update-codegen.sh). _This also runs
   [`./hack/update-deps.sh`](./hack/update-deps.sh)._

-These are both idempotent, and we expect that running these in the `master` branch to produce no diffs.
+These are both idempotent, and we expect running these at `HEAD` to produce no diffs.

 To verify that your generated code is correct with the new type definition you can run [`./hack/verify-codegen.sh`](./hack/verify-codegen.sh).
 On OSX you will